 All in all, this has been the single most beneficial school year of my life.
-I learned a lot more than was taught in class, and I believe I have come out of college with the education my soon-to-be-mailed diploma indicates.
+I learned a lot more than was taught in class.
+As a result, I believe I’ve come out of college with the education my soon-to-be-mailed diploma indicates.

 I haven’t decided what I’ll do once that job ends.
 I have so many options and they all sound wonderful.
 The path ahead of me is an infinitely branching tree of possibilities.